Public Cord Blood Banking: What You Need to Know

 2. There are 20 public cord blood banks in North America.2

-Generally speaking, public cord blood banks collect, process and store your donated cord blood for free.
-The cord blood you donate to a public bank may be used for transplants or for research purposes, so you may not be able to access your own cord blood.
-View a list of public cord blood banks in North America.
+Generally speaking, public banks collect, process and store your donated cord blood for free.
+However, the cord blood you donate to a public bank may be used for transplants or for research purposes, so you may not be able to access your own cord blood.
+Click here to view a list of public cord blood banks in North America.

-For families who wish to donate cord blood to a public bank, the biggest hurdle may be finding a nearby hospital that collects cord blood for donation.
+Furthermore, for families who wish to donate cord blood to a public bank, the biggest hurdle may be finding a nearby hospital that collects cord blood for donation.
 Most public banks only work with select hospitals in their community.
-In the U.S., there are only about 200 hospitals that collect cord blood donations.
+For example, in the U.S., there are only about 200 hospitals that collect cord blood donations.
 Find out if there is a donation hospital near you.

-3. It costs nothing to donate cord blood.
+3. It costs nothing to donate to a public cord blood bank.

-There is no cost associated with public cord blood banking, but you do give up your rights to your baby’s stem cells at the time of donation.
-The public cord blood bank owns the donation.
-If your child or another family member needs a transplant in the future, there is no guarantee you would have access to your baby’s cord blood.
+There is no cost associated with public banking.
+However, you do give up your rights to your baby’s stem cells at the time of donation, and the public bank owns the donation.
+This means if your child or another family member needs a transplant in the future, there is no guarantee you would have access to your baby’s cord blood.

 4. If you choose to donate cord blood, you need to plan ahead.